stakewise/v3-operator/README.md

 - `--network` - The network of your vault.
 - `--vault` - The vault address.
 - `--consensus-endpoints` - Comma separated list of API endpoints for consensus nodes.
 - `--count` - The number of validators to exit.
-By default, command will force exit for all active vault validators.
+By default, command will force exit all active vault validators.
 - `--data-dir` - Path where the vault data will be placed.
 Default is ~/.stakewise.
 - `--verbose` - Enable debug mode.
 Default is false.